Asfar17/LocalLens-Bengaluru/context/food.md

 ## Overview

 Bangalore's food scene is a delicious blend of traditional South Indian cuisine, pan-Indian flavors, and global influences.
-From iconic filter coffee to craft beer, the city caters to every palate and budget.
+From iconic filter coffee to craft beer, the city caters to ***every palate and budget***.

 ## Iconic Bangalore Foods